anhcu/My-Team-Generator/README..md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated
 ```

+## TECHNOLOGIES USED
+- HTML5
+- JavaScript
+- Node.js
+- Jest
+- Inquirer

-# Question
+## Question
-Contact me if you have any question anhcu714@gmail.com.
+Contact me if you have any question please email me at anhcu714@gmail.com.

 ## Mock-Up
 - (add picture)